codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 ## Creating self-contained Docker images

-Even though multi-stage Dockerfile are the optimal way to build Docker images, Codefresh stil supports "plain" Dockerfiles which do not have multiple stages.
+Even though multi-stage Dockerfile are the optimal way to build Docker images, Codefresh still supports "plain" Dockerfiles which do not have multiple stages.

 As an example, this Dockerfile for a Python application is created from a single parent image (although we use the slim variant to make the final image size smaller).